Jump to Noonday Prayer

 Lord Jesus Christ, you stretched out your arms of love on the hard wood of the cross that everyone might come within the reach of your saving embrace: So clothe us in your Spirit that we, reaching forth our hands in love, may bring those who do not know you to the knowledge and love of you; for the honor of your Name.
 Amen.

-The World Cycle of Prayer
+World Cycle of Prayer

-We pray for the people of Howland Island.
+We pray for the people of Iraq.

-The Ecumenical Cycle of Prayer
+Ecumenical Cycle of Prayer

 The Commemoration